ciraben/.cookie/README.md

-# tommo's first cookie-cut cookie
+# tommo's first cookie-cut cookie-cutter

 To use: